jlaurens/edython/src/lib/eyo/js/core/c9r.md

 # Edython's class management

-Various `makeClass` function are utilities to create class objects with properties and methods given in an object.
+Various `makeC9r` function are utilities to create class objects with properties and methods given in an model object.
 The idea is to use a rather straightforward syntax.

 ## Class extensions